-Regarding the COVID-19 crisis effect - see paragraph B above and Note 1B to the Consolidated Financial Statements as at December 31, 2020.
+Regarding the COVID-19 crisis effect and other global business environment changes - see paragraph B above and Note 1B to the Consolidated Financial Statements as at December 31, 2021.

 H. Competition

 In the recent years there has been an increasing interest of magnetics manufacturers to get into the Planar field.
 We can note that there are more and more companies that are trying to design and manufacture the planar components.
 However, the Company believes in its technology advantage Know-how and capabilities.
 It estimates it could generally benefit from an increasing competition in the market due to greater exposure of the technology.